Week 17, 2021 – Every once in a while, a shortlist of 5 things that caught my interest lately, with a few notes.

 1. Best movie I’ve seen lately

 Micro Men (2009).
 What a great movie.
 This docudrama has been on my to-watch list for a long time.
 Directed by Saul Metzstein (Guy X, Late Night Shopping) the film narrates the early days of the home computer revolution, focusing on the two main rivals in the UK computer industry, Sir Clive Sinclair (of Sinclair Research) and Chris Curry (of Acorn Computers).
 An epic 80s rivalry second only to the battle between Microsoft and Apple.
 Film is an absolute must for anyone of my generation who was into home computing back then.
-I was a huge Sir Clive Sinclair fan in my teenage years -and a proud owner of a highly addictive Sinclair Spectrum 48K computer– so I totally enjoyed this little gem who perfectly captures the period between 1978 to 1985.
+I was a huge Sir Clive Sinclair fan in my teenage years -and a proud owner of a highly addictive Sinclair Spectrum 48K computer– so I totally enjoyed this little gem which perfectly captures the period between 1978 to 1985.
 Starring Alexander Armstrong as Sinclair and Martin Freeman as Curry, not to mention a stunning Edward Baker-Duly as Hermann Hauser, Curry’s business partner.

 2. Most interesting article